Friday, March 12, 2010

 B: Some delightful if bemusing concepts in the lyrics here which are very probably cultural and/or linguistic: turning tears into cotton?
 I love the delicacy of “Umorne oči odmaraš / Začaraš”.

 V: They certainly made Igor Cukrov look a whole lot more shaggable than he ever used to.
 He has an odd voice that always sounds like it’s half a moment’s distraction from going completely off the chart, which I suppose makes it all the more remarkable that he doesn’t.
-As lovely as she is, I’m not sure Andrea adds much to this.
-But then I wouldn’t have chosen black as the colour scheme either, and it works.
+Andrea is lovely, but I’m not sure she adds much to this.
+(But then, I wouldn’t have chosen black as the colour scheme either, and it works.)
 Once again someone’s left the wind machine set on ‘gale force’ rather than ‘gentle breeze’.

 20 Ireland